CancerDataAggregator/CDA-HelpDesk/docs/source/ETL.md

 #### A Single Query to Create a Merged View

 To merge the GDC/PDC table with the IDC table, CDA implements a procedure that is very similar to the one used to create the merged GDC/PDC table.
 Subjects with the same id are merged and File information from both tables are appended.
 The id fields are coalesced since all merged subject records have the same id.
-The identifier, subject_associated_project, and File records are appended, and the demographic info along with ResearchSubject records are taken from the GDC/PDC table since IDC does not contain that info.
+The identifier, subject_associated_project, and File records are appended, and the demographic info along with ResearchSubject records are taken from the GDC/PDC table since IDC does not contain that information.
 The query used to implement this merger, and create the view that the CDA API queries from is shown in the appendix.

 ## Appendix